F3lixitas/Spectre/README.md

 # Spectre
  A Vulkan based game engine
 ## For Windows systems:
-Add GLM as an environment variable leading to the glm library path
+A dirty hack to get GLM's library path is to copy the library in your compiler's include folder.